up42/docs/source/up42-blocks/data/oneatlas-worlddem-12m.rst

 WorldDEM™ Streaming Service is a Digital Surface Model (DSM) with unprecedented quality, accuracy and coverage.
-The resolution of the data is 12 meters and it is in GeoTIFF format to represents the surface of the Earth including buildings, infrastructure and vegetation.
+The resolution of the data is 12 meters and it is in GeoTIFF format to represent the surface of the Earth including buildings, infrastructure and vegetation.
 The WorldDEM™ products are based on the radar satellite data acquired during the TanDEM-X Mission which was a joint partnership between the German State, represented by the German Aerospace Centre (DLR) and Airbus Defence and Space.
 The primary goal